Keyport-Con showcases innovation, strengthens community bonds at NUWC Division, Keyport

 |0

-This work, Keyport-Con showcases innovation, strengthens community bonds at NUWC Division, Keyport [Image 5 of 5], by Scott Pittman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Keyport-Con showcases innovation, strengthens community bonds at NUWC Division, Keyport, by Frank Kaminski, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.